Who missed last month’s horrifying quiz? Actually, just between you and me, it looks like everyone did! Yeesh! Here it is again:

 On what, finding a remedy?

-No, a fictituous name!
-Shana, you’re young and don’t know much about homeopathy; but, you have to come up with just the right fictituous name when presenting a case or you risk throwing your audience into mass disorientation!
+No, a fictitious name!
+Shana, you’re comparatively young and don’t know much about homeopathy; but, you have to come up with just the right fictitious name when presenting a case!

 What about “Joe”?

 No one will believe his name is “Joe”, Shana!

 OK, that’s better.
 So, this is the case of “Jose”, a five-year-old boy who’s driving his parents insane with his non-stop screaming!

 Noise is bothering him, Shana; noise.
 He’s covering his ears!

 Any noise!
 The sound of people talking, people walking, you name it!
 Let’s get the mom to tell it: